It's that time of the year when I'm sure someone in your house wants to mail a letter to Santa!

 And maybe -- just maybe -- it's Mom or Dad who need to get a letter to Santa to let him know that bringing a pet monkey is probably not such a good idea this year ;)

 No matter who wants to send Santa a letter, we've got all the details you'll need (along with some FREE ways you can get a reply back too)!
 PLUS, we also have a free printable Letter to Santa paper for the kids to print & use too.
+We're also sharing links to some of our affiliate partners for books,

 Where to Send a Letter to Santa & How to Get a Reply